bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 ### Dissecting the run\_metaphlan2.pl PERL script

--   Open the script for viewing; When you open the script using 'less' you can use the up and down arrow to navigate.
+-   Find and open the script for viewing; When you open the script using 'less' you can use the up and down arrow to navigate.

 ```
+which run_metaphlan2.pl
 less /usr/local/microbiome_helper-master/run_metaphlan2.pl
 ```